- All Topics

-Even well-intentioned lectures convey the subtle, negative message that what the employee has done is wrong or not good enough.
-This often results in defensiveness and resistance.
 All people are sensitive about being told what to do, and they often want to prove themselves in the workplace.
 Telling robs workers of the satisfaction of their using initiative.
-So rather than lecture employees, consider using reflective questions, such as, “What do you think about ... ?”
-“Have you thought of … ?” and “Would you consider … ?”

 Epictetus is credited with the statement: “Man has one tongue but two ears that we may hear from others twice as much as we speak.”

 Listen to learn means not inserting your opinion and not judging what the person says while he or she is speaking.
 For most managers, their first reaction is to evaluate the employee from their own point of view and then approve or disapprove of what the person says.